Wikid82/kometa_files/README.md

 <code>❯ My files' artwork are based on the positioning of the overlays I use.
 You may prefer different overlays in different positions.
 Feel free to use these files as a template.
 Just replace the image urls with your prefered links.
 See you in the rabbit hole!  </code>

+<code>❯ ?foo=bar: What does that mean?

+  I can't always find premade posters that I like.
+When I don't, I make my own.
+Once they are in Plex, sometimes I don't like them as much as I thought and I do little tweeks.
+MediUX does not generate a new link when updating a file.
+I apply the ?foo=bar (thanks to a mod in the Kometa Reddit for the idea).
+This then fools the Kometa cache that its a new link and will download the updated poster.   </code>

 ---

 ## 👾 Features